-Scholastic dishonesty includes, but is not limited to, cheating, plagiarism, collusion, falsifying academic records, misrepresenting facts, and any act designed to give unfair academic advantage to the student (such as, but not limited to, submission of essentially the same written assignment for two courses without the prior permission of the instructor) or the attempt to commit such an act.
-This includes the submission of

-- work completed by another individual or the purchase and submission of materials completed by another individual as your own work. - Artificial Intelligence (AI) Resources: There are now websites that will generate semi-unique material that resembles original material.
+- Scholastic dishonesty includes, but is not limited to, cheating, plagiarism, collusion, falsifying academic records, misrepresenting facts, and any act designed to give unfair academic advantage to the student (such as, but not limited to, submission of essentially the same written assignment for two courses without the prior permission of the instructor) or the attempt to commit such an act.
+This includes the submission of work completed by another individual or the purchase and submission of materials completed by another individual as your own work. - Artificial Intelligence (AI) Resources: There are now websites that will generate semiunique material that resembles original material.
 Since technology is available to create this content, technology is also available to detect this content.
 Make no mistake, this is plagiarism.
 If you submit work that is not your own, original material, it will be considered plagiarism and receive a grade of zero.
 The incident will also be detailed to the Dean of Students for disciplinary actions.
-If material is marked as AI generated material, it is the student's responsibility to prove the material generated is their own work and not the work of AI or from another source. - Any student found to be in violation of the academic honesty policy will immediately be dropped from the course.
+If material is marked as AI generated material, it is the student's responsibility to prove the material generated is their own work and not the work of AI or from another source.